top of page

 Problem Finding

-Crafting problem statements helped define the user and the specific problem on a more granular level, putting me in a goal-oriented mindset for feature ideation.
+Crafting problem statements based on the persona's primary motivations, values, and pain points helped define the user and the specific problem on a more granular level, putting me in a goal-oriented mindset for feature ideation.

 How might we help independent bands and musicians...